As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 At Jamison Mobile Home Park, they were able to work out a deal where instead of just renting the unit, they were able to purchase it from the family who owned it.

-"It was less stressful," Sánchez said.
+"It was less stressful," González-Sánchez said.
 "We could buy stuff for our children.
 I wanted my children to have opportunities I did not have."

 When they looked at other housing in the area recently, they discovered it was out of their price range.